-Teresa May’s long-standing determination as Home Secretary to merge the SFO with the NCA came to fruition, on the 18th of May, when the policy was included in the Conservative Manifesto ahead of June’s election.
+Teresa May’s long-standing determination as Home Secretary to merge the Serious Fraud Office (SFO) with the National Crime Agency (NCA) came to fruition, on the 18th of May, when the policy was included in the Conservative Manifesto ahead of June’s election.

 Immediate reaction from the legal community, as well as NGOs such as Transparency International, has been less than positive.
 At a time when one would think that there are so many other important priorities, this merge could be a retrograde step for large-scale fraud and corruption prosecution and case resolution.
 Just at a time when the SFO is starting to use – to good effect – its relatively new powers of Deferred Prosecution Agreements, and has issued clear and consistent Guidance as to how companies can expect to be dealt with by them in the lead-up to such case resolution, it appears the system will change.
 Change means uncertainty, and companies are unlikely to want to engage with an unknown and untried system of cooperation.

 As a lawyer who has worked in-house at a company that has faced a number of contemporaneous Government investigations, one thing is clear: companies want certainty.
 The lawyers advising those companies need to be able to explain to their boards and shareholders why decisions were taken, and that means being pretty sure what the outcome would be if a decision is taken one way or another.
 The current proposed extension of vicarious liability in the field of corporate criminal liability, namely rendering companies liable for “failing to prevent” a range of offences, means that businesses are more likely than ever to face criminal investigations.
 And companies will need to understand how best to make decisions in that context.